srcshelton/gentoo-ebuilds/README.md

     * A more FHS/Gentoo-like installation structure
 * sys-apps/busybox
     * Updates to make mdev more functional - see [here](http://blog.stuart.shelton.me/archives/891)...
+* sys-power/apcupsd
+    * Incorporate patch to allow apcupsd to be bulit against recent SNMP headers

 # Fixes for x32 ABI